 If your goods are shipped by sea freight, you will need to identify the port where they will be offloaded.
 Remember goods shipped over sea cannot enter directly to Uganda since Uganda is a landlocked country.

-The offloading port information will be availed to you by the shipping company and can also be view under tracking information.
+The offloading port information will be availed to you by the shipping company and can also be viewed under tracking information.

 Step 12: Collecting Your Goods

-However, there are certain good that are exempted from taxes, meaning if you imported an item that is tax free, you won’t have to pay taxes.
-Some of the goods that are exempted from taxes include raw materials, unprocessed foodstuffs, unprocessed agricultural products, agricultural equipment, medical equipment, medicines, postage stamps, supply of financial services, supply of insurance services, educational materials, and supply of social welfare services amongst others.
+However, there are certain goods that are exempted from taxes (tax free), meaning if you imported an item that is tax free, you won’t have to pay taxes.
+Some of the goods that are exempted from taxes include raw materials, unprocessed foodstuffs, unprocessed agricultural products, agricultural equipment, medical equipment, medicines, postage stamps, supply of financial services, supply of insurance services, educational materials, and supply of social welfare services among others.

 Some couriers can bring your goods closer to you ie at their nearby warehouse or even deliver to your business location if that was in your initial agreement.